psperkins/mystic-tape-deck/wp-content/plugins/feature-a-page-widget/readme.txt

 1. Fill out the [Excerpt](http://en.support.wordpress.com/splitting-content/excerpts/#creating-excerpts) and select a [Featured Image](http://en.support.wordpress.com/featured-images/#setting-a-featured-image) on that page.
 1. Go to Appearance > Widgets or Customize > Widgets.
 1. Add an instance of the "Feature a Page Widget" to the widget area (Sidebar, Footer, etc.) of your choosing.
-1. Select the Page, choose a layout, and give the widget a title if you want.
+1. Select the page, choose a layout, and optionally give the widget a title.
 1. Save the widget!
 1. Admire your handiwork.